Arkansas executes 2 inmates on the same gurney, hours apart

 In the emergency filing, Williams’ attorneys wrote that officials spent 45 minutes trying to place an IV line in Jones’ neck before placing it elsewhere.
-It argued that Williams, who weighs 400 pounds, could face a “torturous” death because of his weight.
+It argued that Williams, who weighs 400 pounds, could have faced a “torturous” death because of his weight.

 Intravenous lines are placed before witnesses are allowed access to the death chamber.